Overview

 Figure 11: Final energy consumption of industry by branch

-Specific consumption of steel, paper and cement production are slightly higher in 2021 compared to 2000.
+Source: ODYSSEEWhile the specific consumption of steel is higher in 2022 compared to 2000, the specific consumption for paper and cement production are lower.
 In the meantime, some (strong) fluctuations e.g. due to capacity effects during low utilization of production capacities (especially in an economic crisis such for cement in 2006) can be observed.

 Figure 12: Unit consumption of energy‐intensive products (toe/t)

-Figure 13 shows the factors influencing the changes in final energy consumption of the industrial sector.
-The increase of its energy consumption by about 5 Mtoe between 2000 and 2021 was mainly driven by change in industrial activity (7.5 Mtoe) and other effects (6.9 Mtoe).
-This effect was counterbalanced by energy savings (-6.7 Mtoe) and structural changes towards less intensive branches, which increased their contribution in industrial value added (-2.9 Mtoe).
+Source: ODYSSEEFigure 13 shows the factors influencing the changes in final energy consumption of the industrial sector.
+The increase of its energy consumption by about 2.4 Mtoe between 2000 and 2022 was mainly driven by change in industrial activity (7.2 Mtoe) and other effects (6.7 Mtoe).
+This effect was counterbalanced by energy savings (-7.1 Mtoe) and structural changes towards less intensive branches, which increased their contribution in industrial value added (-4.5 Mtoe).

 Figure 13: Main drivers of the energy consumption variation in industry

-The main funding program for energy efficiency in industry is the "Federal Funding for Energy and Resource Efficiency in Companies", starting in 2019.
-In the In September 2020 the continuation of the Energy Efficiency Networks Initiative and its further development to Efficiency and Climate Networks was agreed between the Federal Government and Industry Associations.
-The decarbonisation of energy-intensive industries is funded by a "National Decarbonisation Programme", which is complemented by Carbon Contracts for Difference since 2024.
+Source: ODYSSEEThe main funding program for energy efficiency in industry is the "Federal Funding for Energy and Resource Efficiency in Companies", starting in 2019.
+In 2020, the continuation of the Energy Efficiency Networks Initiative and its further development to Efficiency and Climate Networks was agreed between the Federal Government and Industry Associations.
+The decarbonisation of energy-intensive industries is funded by a subsidy programme, which was re-structured in 2024 and complemented by the introduction of Carbon Contracts for Difference.

 Table 4: Sample of policies and measures implemented in the industry sector